-3. Energy efficiency trends in the energy sector
+Energy efficiency trends in the energy sector 3.

 The energy sector includes the power sector, refining, oil and gas production as well as LPG and LNG plants.
-In most countries except Algeria the consumption of the energy sector mainly corresponds to consumption and losses in the power sector, namely power generation losses in thermal and nuclear plants, own-consumption of power plants electricity and transmission and distribution losses11.
+In most Algeria countries except the consumption of the energy sector mainly corresponds to consumption and losses in the power sector, namely power generation losses in thermal and nuclear plants, own-consumption of power plants electricity transmission and and distribution losses11.
 In Algeria, the energy sector also includes the production and processing of hydrocarbons: the two main important consumers are power generation and LNG units.

-The overall performance of the energy sector is calculated by calculating the ratio between the final energy consumption and the primary energy consumption: the higher it is, the higher is the share of primary energy reaching final consumers and, therefore, the more efficient is the sector.
+The overall performance of the energy sector is calculated by calculating the between the final energy ratio consumption and the primary energy consumption: the higher it is, the higher is the share of primary energy reaching final consumers and, therefore, the more efficient is the sector.